henribredt/blog/_posts/2021-06-21-time-to-start-blogging.md

 Yeah, but that doesn't matter.
 I believe that we humans find our strength in the exchange of thoughts, knowledge and discussions with others.
 Everyone of us is unique and has experiences, beliefs or insights worth sharing.
 That’s why I started using [Instagram][insta] and [Twitter][twitter] to share my experiences with creating apps and designing user experiences.
 This blog is my personal next step where I will cover broader topics.
 If this blog helps to inspire someone, to start a respectful discussion or to connect, its absolutely worth it.
 I want to invite you to drop a mail whenever you feel like commenting, agreeing, disagreeing or connecting.

 ## Start your own blog
- Generally, staring a blog like this really isn't as challenging as many believe.
+ Generally, starting a blog like this really isn't as challenging as many believe.
 I run this blog with a static site generator called [Jekyll][jekyll] and a custom theme that was heavily inspired by [Tale][tale].
 To get started I recommend the official [Jekyll tutorial][tutorial] or to simply use a blogging plattform like [Medium][medium], if dont want deal with hosting and maintaining a custom website.
 If you're not already blogging, I encourage you to give it a try and start writing.
 Let me know about the blogs you write, I look forward to stopping by and reading what you are sharing with the world.

 Thanks for reading, I wish you a wonderful day :D
 Henri